Rape of Belgium: Wartime propaganda

-The Rape of Belgium was used in the United States in propaganda to build popular support for American intervention in the European war.
+One of a series of newspaper illustrations published to promote Hugh Simons Gibson's (1883–1954) The Rape of Belgium before and during its 36-part serialization in the New-York Tribune (November 4, 1917 – December 9, 1917).
+Most of the advertisements appeared before November 10, 1917.

 Regarding depictions of the atrocities in the British press, historian Nicoletta Gullace writes, in agreement with others such as Susan Kingsley Kent, that "the invasion of Belgium, with its very real suffering, was nevertheless represented in a highly stylized way that dwelt on perverse sexual acts, lurid mutilations, and graphic accounts of child abuse of often dubious veracity."
 In Britain, many patriotic publicists propagated these stories on their own.
 For example, popular writer William Le Queux described the German army as "one vast gang of Jack-the-Rippers", and described in graphic detail events such as a governess hanged naked and mutilated, the bayoneting of a small baby, or the "screams of dying women", raped and "horribly mutilated" by German soldiers, accusing them of mutilating the hands, feet, or breasts of their victims.

 Gullace argues that "British propagandists were eager to move as quickly as possible from an explanation of the war that focused on the murder of an Austrian archduke and his wife by Serbian nationalists to the morally unambiguous question of the invasion of neutral Belgium".
 In support of her thesis, she quotes from two letters of Lord Bryce.
 In the first letter Bryce writes "There must be something fatally wrong with our so-called civilization for this Ser[b]ian cause so frightful a calamity has descended on all Europe".
 In a subsequent letter Bryce writes "The one thing we have to comfort us in this war is that we are all absolutely convinced of the justice of the cause, and of our duty, once Belgium had been invaded, to take up the sword".